 Also, keep in mind it took about two months of quarantine in hard-hit Wuhan in China.
 We think that Colombia’s quarantines likely will be shorter, as Colombia hasn’t experienced the tremendous increase of cases in Wuhan.
 Also, Colombia acted faster in response to coronavirus than China.

-As of May 24, which is over 60 days into the national quarantine in Colombia, 23 percent of Colombians live in over 780 cities or towns without a single case of coronavirus.
-Also, 24 percent of the cities and towns in Colombia that had at least one coronavirus case haven’t experienced a new case in over two weeks.
+As of July 31, several million Colombians live in over 300 cities or towns without a single case of coronavirus in 130 days.
+Also, over 200 of the cities and towns in Colombia that had at least one coronavirus case haven’t experienced a new case in over two weeks.

 Does a national quarantine still make sense for all of Colombia?